Bachelor's Program

 - Normal process of speech and language development

-- Diagnostic and treatment methods in communication disorders
+- Basic knowledge of clinical methods in communication disorders

 - Neuroscience